pustotnik/zenmake/docs/buildconf-taskparams.rst

 .. _buildconf-taskparams-run:

-sys-libs
+libs
 """""""""""""""""""""
-    One or more names of system libraries as dependencies.
+    One or more names of existing shared libraries as dependencies.
+Usually it's used to set system libraries.
     Example:

     .. code-block:: python

-        'sys-libs' : 'm rt'
+        'libs' : 'm rt'

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.